A place where you'll spend your next couple of months

 - Video Game Caring Potential: Pick good choices during random events, send food to provinces where hunger occurs, dedicate funds to combat epidemics, save innocent non-humans from angry mobs, reward your subjects for jobs well done, light magical fireworks for village fairs and enjoy your good karma and all benefits that come with it.

-- Video Game Cruelty Potential: Nothing stops you from picking evil choices, of course.
+- Video Game Cruelty Potential: Nothing stops you from picking evil choices.
 Sell food for sky-high prices to starving provinces, sell bodies of those who died during epidemics to necromancers, make nifty trinkets out of captured magical creatures, rob your own provinces, take Cannon Fodder units in your army and turn them into undead or use as sacrifices to summon demons.
 Enjoy your evulz.

 - Villain with Good Publicity: You can actually play like this, as long as you manage to keep your karma up and your populace happy while dabbling into dark magic and other atrocities.
 Some dialogue choices during random events seem specifically tailored to this mindset.